 It takes longer to process a pension claim abroad than in Finland.
 The processing time is affected by, for example, what type of pension you are claiming and from which country.

 Claim an old-age pension 6-9 months before the date on which you wish the pension to begin.
-At the very latest, you must submit your claim during the month in which you intend the pension to begin.
+At the very latest, you must submit your claim during the month in which you intend your pension from abroad to begin.

 For more detailed information on the processing times, contact the pension authorities of the country in question.
 Contact the Finnish Centre for Pensions for contact information if necessary.